Dynulo/Shipwright/README.md

 Environment Variables:

-*SHIPWRIGHT_NAMESPACES* - Namespaces for Shipwright to check, if left empty it will only check the namespace it is deployed to.
+*Shipwright_NAMESPACES* - Namespaces for Shipwright to check, if left empty it will only check the namespace it is deployed to.

-*SHIPWRIGHT_INTERVAL* - Interval to check pods in seconds, defaults to 60
+*Shipwright_INTERVAL* - Interval to check pods in seconds, defaults to 60

-_For more information, please refer to the [Documentation](https://dynulo.github.io/shipwright)_
+_For more information, please refer to the [Documentation](https://Dynulo.github.io/Shipwright)_

 <!-- ROADMAP -->
 ## Roadmap

-See the [open issues](https://github.com/dynulo/Shipwright/issues) for a list of proposed features (and known issues).
+See the [open issues](https://github.com/Dynulo/Shipwright/issues) for a list of proposed features (and known issues).